MicrosoftDocs/architecture-center/docs/vdc/networking-virtual-datacenter.md

 [**Network virtual appliances**][NVA].
 In the hub, the perimeter network with access to the internet is normally managed through an Azure Firewall instance or a farm of firewalls or web application firewall (WAF).

-Different lines of business commonly use many web applications, and these applications tend to suffer from various vulnerabilities and potential exploits.
-Web application firewall is a special type of product that detects attacks against web applications, HTTP or HTTPS, in more depth than a generic firewall.
-Compared with tradition firewall technology, WAF has a set of specific features to protect internal web servers from threats.
+Different LOBs commonly use many web applications.
+These applications tend to suffer from various vulnerabilities and potential exploits.
+Web application firewalls are a special type of product used to detect attacks against web applications, HTTP/HTTPS, in more depth than a generic firewall.
+Compared with tradition firewall technology, WAFs have a set of specific features to protect internal web servers from threats.

+However, a single VDC implementation is required to be hosted within a single region because the subscription requirements don't allow spanning of regions.
+This requirement makes a single VDC implementation vulnerable to regional outages.

 An Azure Firewall instance or NVA firewall farms use a common administration plane.
 A set of security rules protects the workloads that are hosted in the spokes and controls access to on-premises networks.
 Azure Firewall has scalability built in, whereas NVA firewalls can be manually scaled behind a load balancer.
 Generally, a firewall farm has less specialized software compared to WAF.
 But it has a broader application scope to filter and inspect any type of traffic in egress and ingress.
 If an NVA approach is used, they can be found and deployed from the Azure Marketplace.